-The new data will provide large Q^2 results in the x-range covered by JLab12, which is very important to evaluate the size of the Q^2 evolution, and will provide lower-x data (down to x = 0.003) which are essential both to perform the integrals necessary to evaluate the tensor charges and to estimate the TMD PDFs of the sea quarks.
+The new data will provide large Q^2 results in the x-range covered by JLab12, which is very important to evaluate the size of the Q^2 evolution, and will provide lower-xdata (down to x = 0.003) which are essential both to perform the integrals necessary to evaluate the tensor charges and to estimate the TMD PDFs of the sea quarks.
 The phase space covered by the different experiments is shown in Fig. 2.
 Clearly the experiment we propose is unique and complementary to the JLab12 experiments.
-In the longer term the planned Electron Ion Collider (EIC) [19] has the potential to carry on a very good programme, but its start is not yet well defined in time, and colliding polarised deuterons is not in the core program: a deuteron measurement at CERN has a considerable chance of staying as an important and unique result for a couple of decades.
+In the longer term the planned Electron Ion Collider (EIC) has the potential to carry on a very good program scattering at high \sqrt{s} electrons on transversely polarized protons, but its start is not yet well defined in time, and colliding polarized deuterons is not in the core program: a deuteron measurement st CERN has a considerable chance of staying as an important and unique result for a couple of decades.